pure-data/externals-howto/README.rst

     } t_pan_tilde;

-Only one variable ``f_pan`` for the *mixing-factor* of the panning-function is needed.
+Only one variable ``f_pan`` for the *mixing factor* of the panning function is needed.

-The other variable ``f`` is needed whenever a signal-inlet is needed too.
-If no signal but only a float-message is present at a signal-inlet, this variable is used to automatically convert the float to signal.
+The other variable ``f`` is needed whenever a signal inlet is needed too.
+If no signal but only a float message is present at a signal inlet, this variable is used to automatically convert the float to signal.

 Finally, we have the members ``x_in2``, ``x_in3`` and ``x_out``, which